Bournemouth, Christchurch and Poole

 Overview ⁞ Bournemouth, Christchurch and Poole form a large coastal district on the south coast of Dorset.
 Bournemouth is a major resort with sandy beaches, gardens, and a lively pier, while Poole is famous for its natural harbour, Brownsea Island, and maritime activities.
 Christchurch adds historic charm with its priory and riverside setting.
 The coastline features cliffs, bays, and nature reserves, while the New Forest lies nearby.
 This combined district balances urban vibrancy with seaside and natural landscapes.

-The administrative boundary of Bournemouth, Christchurch and Poole can be viewed on OpenStreetMap: District Boundary of Bournemouth, Christchurch and Poole.
+The administrative boundary of Bournemouth, Christchurch and Poole can also be viewed on OpenStreetMap: District Boundary of Bournemouth, Christchurch and Poole.

 Key Facts about Bournemouth, Christchurch and Poole